jewelsofthought/neshama/site/posts/parashot/Lech_lecha.md

 <figure class='quote'>
   <p>

     [ויבתר אותם]{dir="rtl"} &mdash; <i>and he divided them.</i> It is the custom of those who form a covenant to divide an animal and to pass between its parts, as it is written (Jer.
-34:19): “who passed between the parts of the calf.”
-Here too, “a smoking furnace and a fire brand, which passed between the parts,” was the agent of the Shechinah, which is [referred to as] fire. (from _Pirkei d’Rabbi Eliezer_ , ch.
+34:19): "who passed between the parts of the calf."
+Here too, "a smoking furnace and a fire brand, which passed between the parts," was the agent of the Shechinah, which is [referred to as] fire. (from _Pirkei d'Rabbi Eliezer_ , ch.
 28).

   </p>
   <figcaption>&mdash;(Rashi)</figcaption>